 So, I’m convinced that this picture will be used to make my sculptures years from now as an epitome of how I explain to my ‘photographers’ the art of clicking my pictures. 😂 Sometimes the best pictures are the candid ones.
 Thank you to @scathachk for this one!🌷 ~To a beautiful evening with the cherry blossoms, some meaningful conversations and more! ❤🍒🦋 P.S: Have you seen my smart budget travel tips yet?
 Link in bio!! 🌺 #traveldiary #parisianblogger #travelinstyle

-So, in this second part of my Spring in Paris series, I’m putting together a list of five awesome spots where you find these pink beauties.
-However, before we get into, there’re a few practical things for you to know.
+So, as an update to my mini-blog-series: Spring in Paris, I’m putting together a list of 7 awesome spots where you find these pink beauties.
+However, before we get into it, there’re a few practical things for you to know.

 When do you see Cherry Blossoms in Paris?
 And other things to know: